hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 - **Boundary** values
 - **Biased**/**Degenerate** tests cases
-    - They're tests which are peculiar in some sense
+    - They're particular in some sense
     - See example for each data structure below
 - **Randomly** generated cases and **large** dataset:
     - It's to check random values to catch up cases we didn't think about